newaetech/CW305-Arm-DesignStart/README.md

 ### Additional information

+One thing to consider is that the softcore processor now directly utilizes the `sys_clock` instead of stabilizing the clock in the FPGA DCM.
+This clock is running at a 20MHz by default.

-Here are some sidenotes when wanting to clock glitch the softcore.
+Here are some other notes when wanting to clock glitch the softcore.

 #### Programmatically using the reset